 Despite my enthusiasm for farro, I was stumped.
-With so many It grains popping up and throwing me off my menu game, it's hard to know which carbs to cook with what, and what their varying health benefits or potential consequences are.
+With so many It grains popping up and throwing me off my menu game, it's hard to know which carbs to cook with what, and what their varying health benefits and potential consequences are.
 But guess what serendipitously landed on my desk to set the record straight?
 Grains, Seeds, & Legumes, an informative book by Molly Brown that features 150 recipes, including pro cooking tips and nutrition facts about each one.
 The grain gods must've tapped my phone call.

 So after flipping through Brown's holy grail of a grain glossary, I decided to highlight the nutrition information and come up with recipe ideas for the buzziest types of grains: brown rice, couscous, farro, barley, quinoa, and millet.
 Scroll through this cheat sheet of the six most common grains to find out which are gluten-free, fiber-rich, low in cholesterol and glycemic index, and protein-packed, so you can cook equally delicious and healthy meals this week.

 The Grain Spotlight: Barley

 The Flavor Notes: Store-bought barley also "retains much of the distinctive earthy flavor of unprocessed barley," making it an ideal grain to add to a salad.

 The Recipe: When you feel like your diet has been lacking fiber, go get some barley pearls and consider making this three-grain salad from Spoon Fork Bacon.
-The purple kale and light lemon vinaigrette dressing ensure that you feel satisfied without veering from a heart-healthy diet (looking at you, Dad).
+The purple kale and light lemon vinaigrette dressing ensures that you feel satisfied without veering from a heart-healthy diet (looking at you, Dad).

 The Grain Spotlight: Brown Rice

 The Health Profile: Brown rice contains vitamins B1, B3, and B6; phosphorus; iron; manganese; magnesium; and selenium.
 One cup has about 200 calories.
 It's a better choice for heart health than refined white rice because it contains fiber, which is essential to maintaining healthy cholesterol levels.

 The Flavor Notes: Whole grain rice "makes a great salad base because it stays firm separate," explains Brown.
 The short grain version, which is what a classic recipe calls for, has a chewy consistency and nice nutty flavor.